elastio/contrib/elastio-aws-backup-eventbridge-iscan-report/README.md

-# Scan AWS backup and send result to Amazon EventBridge
+# Scan AWS backup for ransomware and malware and send the result to Amazon EventBridge

 ---